Angelina Love: The Beautiful People reunion (2014–2016)

+Feud with Eddie and Alisha Edwards (2017)

 On January 8, 2017, during the tapings for TNA One Night Only: Rivals 2017, Love made her return to TNA, defeating Madison Rayne.
 Month later, on the February 9 episode of Impact Wrestling, Love appeared in the crowd and attacked Eddie Edwards' real–life wife, Alisha Edwards after Love's husband, Davey Richards, pulled the referee out of the ring and cost Edwards his match against Lashley.
 After the match, Richards and Love attacked Alisha and Eddie, with Love establishing herself as a villainess. on the May 11 episode of Impact Wrestling, Love lost to Alisha Edwards by disqualification.
 At Slammiversary XV, Love and Richards lost a Full Metal Mayhem match to Alisha and Eddie Edwards.

 On August 12, 2017, Love announced that she asked for her release from Impact and it was granted.